AbdellahRAISSOUNI/Abdelilah-pins/docs/README.md

 ## 🎯 Project Overview

-PinGenerator is a comprehensive SaaS platform that transforms blog content into viral Pinterest posts.
+PinSlayer is a comprehensive SaaS platform that transforms blog content into viral Pinterest posts.
 The application features a modern landing page, complete authentication system, and a full-featured dashboard for content management.

 ### Key Features